Our First (half)Year

 And most importantly, will set the standard for their rite of passage into adulthood that future generations will all admire!

-What will the first year workshops look like?
+What will the first year’s location look like?

-Since we’ll have a smaller group our first year, we’re looking at locations that have big, open spaces and the ability to create space for small group work.
-We’re also focused on finding a location with lots of outdoor space so everyone gets at least 10 minutes of outdoor time for every hour they’re working.
+We’re still looking for a location that has big, open spaces and the ability to create space for small group work.
+Ideally the location will also have lots of outdoor space so everyone gets at least 10 minutes of outdoor time for every hour they’re working.

-As we expand, our goal is to build different buildings for our workshops on 11 acres so there’s plenty of space for everyone to play during brain breaks.
+As we expand, our goal is to build different buildings for our workshops on acreage so there’s plenty of space for everyone to play during brain breaks.

 *

-Our first 8 weeks we’ll focus on team building, social emotional learning, and how to give and take criticism constructively.
+Our first 6 weeks we’ll focus on team building, interpersonal skills, and how to give and take criticism constructively.

 Our first two weeks will look like core work in the morning, lunch, team building, and a life skill.

-The second six weeks will look like our regular schedule with some extra breaks in there for team building and taking certain skills at a slower pace depending on what the workshop needs.
+The next four weeks will look like our regular schedule with some extra breaks in there for team building and taking certain skills at a slower pace depending on what the workshop needs.

-It will end with our first quest presentations and a week off!
+It will end with our first mini quest presentations and a couple days off!

 Can parents volunteer?